-Long-term, tower-based, eddy-covariance measurements (e.g., Wofsy et al., 1993) represent an independent approach to measuring ecosystem-atmosphere CO2 exchange.
+Long-term, tower-based, eddy-covariance measurements (e.g., Wofsy et al., 1993) represent an independent approach to measuring ecosystem-atmosphere carbon dioxide (CO_2) exchange.
 The method describes fluxes over areas of approximately 1 km2 (Horst and Weil, 1994), measures hour-by-hour ecosystem carbon fluxes, and can be integrated over time scales of years.
 A network of more than 200 sites now exists globally (Baldocchi et al., 2001); more than 50 of these are in North America.
 None of these sites existed in 1990, so these represent a relatively new source of information about the terrestrial carbon cycle.
 An increasing number of these measurement sites include concurrent carbon inventory measurements.

-Where eddy-covariance and inventory measurements are concurrent, the rates of accumulation or loss of biomass are often consistent to within several tens of g C m-2 per year for a one-year sample (10 g C per year is 5% of a typical net sink of 2 metric tons of carbon per hectare per year for an Eastern deciduous successional forest).
-Published intercomparisons in North America exist for western coniferous forests (Law et al., 2001), agricultural sites (Verma et al., 2005), and eastern deciduous forests (Barford et al., 2001; Cook et al., 2004; Curtis et al., 2002; Ehmann et al., 2002; Gough et al., in review).
-Multiyear studies at two sites (Barford et al., 2001; Gough et al., in review) show that 5- to 10-year averages converge toward inventory measurements.
-Table 3B-1 from Barford et al. (2001) shows the results of nearly a decade of concurrent measurements in an eastern deciduous forest.
+Where eddy-covariance and inventory measurements are concurrent, the rates of accumulation or loss of biomass are often consistent to within several tens of g C per m2 per year for a one-year sample (10 g C per year is 5% of a typical net sink of two metric tons of carbon per hectare per year for an Eastern deciduous successional forest).
+Published intercomparisons in North America exist for western coniferous forests (Law et al., 2001), agricultural sites (Verma et al., 2005), and eastern deciduous forests (Barford et al., 2001; Cook et al., 2004; Curtis et al., 2002; Ehmann et